 Instructions

-- Wash all the vegetables thoroughly, rinse well, and chop them into small size.
+- Wash all the vegetables thoroughly, rinse well, and chop them into small pieces.
 In a pan, heat the oil over low heat.
 Add chopped garlic and sauté for a minute.
 Stir in the chopped onion and cook until soft and translucent.

 - Toss in the butternut squash chunks and chopped tomatoes.
 Add spices and cook for 2-3 minutes on low heat.